Platform imperialism: Background

-Platform imperialism is a digital form of cultural imperialism.
+Dal Yong Jin developed the concept of platform imperialism to examine the global expansion and dominance of digital platforms.
 Major theoreticians, such as Herbert Schiller, Thomas Guback, and Jeremy Tunstall, argued that a few Western countries controlled the international flow of television programs and films.
 The dominance of a few Western countries, particularly the U.S., was distinctive, as the robust U.S. cultural industry exerted influence over the cultural life of other nations.
 However, with the emergence of numerous countries that have developed their own popular cultures, such as Mexico, Brazil, Japan, Hong Kong, and Korea, the one-way flow of popular culture from the U.S. to other countries has waned.
 Due to the arrival of pluralism, theoreticians argued that cultural imperialism is over.
 However, with the rise of digital platforms, such as social media, smartphones, and OTT (over-the-top) platforms, the imperialism discourse has resurfaced as the U.S. has become the primary actor in the digital platform field.